 But is there anything of value out there?
 Results of seismic surveys so far are disappointing and Breum writes of the 2014 report by geologist Minik Rosing that warned of unfounded optimism regarding fuel and mineral reserves.
 Even so, governments are not taking risks and tensions rose when Denmark, Norway, Russia, Canada, and the US signed the Ilulissat Declaration, encouraging cooperation and the protection of their mutual Arctic interests, effectively locking the rest of the world out of further negotiations.
 This, of course, much to the chagrin of other countries who see this as a Machiavellian attempt to not share the Arctic pie (see also Contesting the Arctic: Politics and Imaginaries in the Circumpolar North).

 Especially China is keen to shoulder its way in, which, as Breum makes clear, has more to do with mineral riches than fossil fuel.
-The retreating Greenland glaciers are expected to expose new mineral beds and China is particularly interested in rare earth elements, so vital in modern electronics that they produce and export in abundance (see also The Elements of Power: Gadgets, Guns, and the Struggle for a Sustainable Future in the Rare Metal Age).
+The retreating Greenland glaciers are expected to expose new mineral beds and China is particularly interested in rare earth elements, so vital in modern electronics that they produce and export in abundance.
 Countries are lining up to sign mining licenses, and there is much debate inside and outside of Greenland whether or not to let foreign companies in.
 One particularly sensitive topic is uranium ore, as Denmark is adamant that none of it is used in the production of nuclear weapons.
 But Greenland wants to have the final say in this matter and, worryingly, parliament abolished a national ban on uranium mining in 2014.

 This last is symptomatic of the final major theme of this reportage: independence.
 There are influential voices in Greenland pushing for full independence from Denmark and Breum provides an intimate picture based on interviews with prominent politicians.
 Denmark is keen to keep its ties to Greenland as it stands much to lose.
 But even in Greenland the topic is divisive.
 Many hope that developing Greenland into a mining nation will wean it off the financial life support provided by Denmark.
 Opening up the country to foreign investors would be a logical first step.
 Others argue financial independence is decades away and are worried that, meanwhile, Greenland’s small population will be overrun by foreign labourers.